 Fortunately, direct reports (at the executive level) seldom want or need coaching to be a time-consuming process.
 They tend to prefer regular "reality checks" to make sure that they are heading in the right direction.
 Frequency of interaction is often more important than the duration of the interaction.
 They also want to have the freedom to ask for help or clarification when they need it.

-The “good news” is that while successful people tend to resist negative feedback about the past, they almost always respond well to positive suggestions for the future.
-By focusing on the future, executives can help direct reports be “right” tomorrow, as opposed to proving they were “wrong” yesterday.
-Effective coaches can generally cover what they need to say by focusing on the future (as opposed to dwelling on the past).
-Executives who use the Six-Question process almost always get dramatically higher scores from direct reports (one year later) on the item, “Provides development feedback in a timely manner.”
+The "good news" is that while people that achieve success tend to resist negative feedback about the past, they almost always respond well to positive suggestions for the future.
+By focusing on the future, executives can help direct reports be "right" tomorrow, as opposed to proving they were "wrong" yesterday.
+An affective coach can generally cover what they need to say by focusing on the future (as opposed to dwelling on the past).
+Executives become coaches when they use the Six-Question process almost always get dramatically higher scores from direct reports (one year later) on the item, "Provides development feedback in a timely manner."
 Interestingly enough, this approach does not focus on feedback; it concentrates on suggestions!

-The Six-Question process for coaching is an approach that I have seen work consistently well with executives.
+The Six-Question process of questions to ask an executive coach is an approach that I have seen work consistently well with executives.
 This process has produced measurable change in effectiveness (as evaluated by direct reports) with five CEOs that I have personally coached.
 These CEOs were in totally different industries and worked with very different types of people.
 One CEO went from an 8 percentile to a 98 percentile score on ‘provides effective coaching’ (in four years) doing nothing more than this process.
-Even better, he found that he actually spent less time with his direct reports the year he was rated a “98” than the year he was rated an “8”!
+Even better, he found that he actually spent less time with his team the year he was rated a "98" than the year he was rated an "8"!
 This process has also been shown to produce positive results in the summary 360-degree feedback reports from executive teams.

 In using the Six Question process, it is generally recommended that the executive have a one-on-one dialogue with each direct report approximately once each quarter.
 In most cases, the initial dialogues may take more time, but the process generally lasts about 30 minutes after the first couple of sessions.
 The "rules" of the process are very simple.
 Both parties are asked to 1) make each question a dialogue, not a dictate, 2) focus on the future, not the past and 3) listen to the other person's ideas, implement what they can and not try to "prove" the other person is wrong.